jenniferanneaus/jenniferanneaus.github.io/_posts/2019-09-18-project-euler.md

 > Every odd composite number can be written as the sum of a prime and twice a square.

 Recall that a composite number is an integer greater than 1 that is not prime.
 We will begin our solution by writing a function to check whether a number is prime.
-Python doesn't have an inbuilt function for this; although libraries with prime checkers exist, the function is simple enough to write from scratch.
-The approach involves checking whether the given number, $n$, has any factors between $2$ and $n-1$.
-However, if $n$ has a factor greater than or equal to $\sqrt{n}$, it must also have a factor less than or equal to $\sqrt{n}$.
+Python doesn't have an inbuilt function for this; although libraries with prime checkers exist, it is simple enough for us to write our own function.
+Intuitively, we need to know whether the given number $n$ has any factors between $2$ and $n-1$.
+However, notice that if $n$ has a factor greater than or equal to $\sqrt{n}$, it must also have a factor less than or equal to $\sqrt{n}$.
 Therefore, we only need to check for factors between 2 and $\sqrt{n}$:

 ```python
 def is_prime(n):